Pradyumn-Patil/Make-Your-Own-Google-Photos/README.md

 4. Keep in mind that the photos will need to be scanned before they appear in the gallery.
 You can initiate a manual scan by navigating to `Settings` and clicking on `Scan All`.

-## Set up development environment
+## Setting Up Development Environment

-### Local setup
+### Local Setup

-1. Install a local mysql server, and make a new database
+1. Begin by installing a local MySQL server and create a new database.

-2. Rename `/api/example.env` to `.env` and update the `MYSQL_URL` field
+2. Rename `/api/example.env` to `.env` and update the `MYSQL_URL` field accordingly.

-3. Rename `/ui/example.env` to `.env`
+3. Similarly, rename `/ui/example.env` to `.env`.

-### Start API server
+### Starting the API Server

-Make sure [golang](https://golang.org/) is installed.
+Ensure that [GoLang](https://golang.org/) is installed on your system.

-Some C libraries are needed to compile the API, see [go-face requirements](https://github.com/Kagami/go-face#requirements) for more details.
+To compile the API, certain C libraries are required.
+Refer to [go-face requirements](https://github.com/Kagami/go-face#requirements) for detailed information.
+You can install these libraries using the following commands:
-They can be installed as shown below:

 ```sh
 # Ubuntu